OlgaChaganova/product-graph/README.md

 2. Aggre**G**at**E**: aggregate embeddings of chosen vertices.
 Agreggation functions can be different, the basic are mean, max/min.

 We use mini-batch training because the whole graph is quite large, so full-batch training requires enormous ammount of computing capacity.
-We use **ClusterSampling** during **training** because it divide initial full graph into multiple subgraphs with algorithm described in "Cluster-GCN: An Efficient Algorithm for Training Deep and Large Graph Convolutional Networks".
+We use **ClusterSampling** during **training** because it divide initial full graph into multiple subgraphs with algorithm described in *"Cluster-GCN: An Efficient Algorithm for Training Deep and Large Graph Convolutional Networks"*.
 During testing (or inference) we use only **NeighbourSampling** because we do not need to know the whole graph (or subgraph) for the current node, only its neighbours.

-Scores:
+**Scores:**

 ![gcn_metrics](images/gcn-metrics.png)